uhm-what-to-eat/uhm-what-to-eat.github.io/index.md

 * [Spencer Wells](https://github.com/susa-s)
 * [Evan Rau](https://github.com/EvanRau)

 Join us as we redefine the campus dining experience, one delicious dish at a time.
 UHM...
 What to eat?: where food meets innovation, and every bite tells a story.
-Get ready to tantalize your taste buds and indulge in the ultimate dining adventure – download Manoa Munchies today and embark on a flavor-filled voyage unlike any other!
+Get ready to tantalize your taste buds and indulge in the ultimate dining adventure and embark on a flavor-filled voyage unlike any other!

 ## Deployment